CaricaturiJosias/Altium-Compatibility-Test/README.md

 # Altium-Compatibility-Test
-Testing repository regarding altium projects and their versionable caracteristics when used with git
+Testing repository regarding altium projects and their versionable characteristics when used with git